Stipe Perica: Watford

 On 7 September 2020, Perica joined EFL Championship club Watford from Udinese on a 2-year deal for an undisclosed fee.

 He made his Watford debut in an EFL Cup tie against Oxford United on 15 September 2020.
 The game went to a penalty shootout and Perica converted his effort as Watford won.
 In the following round against Newport County, Perica was sent off for violent conduct as Watford lost 3–1.

 He scored his first goal for Watford in a 1–1 draw with Bournemouth on 24 October 2020.

 Maccabi Tel Aviv

 On 14 August 2021, Perica signed for Israeli side Maccabi Tel Aviv.

 On 14 September 2021, Perica scored the first goal of the new UEFA Europa Conference League.

 Standard Liège

-On 2 September 2022, Perica was acquired by Belgian First Division A club Standard Liège for an undisclosed fee.
-He made his debut appearance for the club in a 2-0 home win against K.V.
-Kortrijk, when he came on as a substitute on the 80th minute.
+Perica was acquired by Belgian First Division A club Standard Liège on 2 September 2022, for 900k euros, a few days after he fled Israel in flight without the club's permission.
+He made his club doubt in a 2-0 home win against K.V.
+Kortrijk, when he entered the game as a substitute in the 80th minute.

+Rijeka

+Perica signed for Rijeka as a free agent on 4 September 2024.